-- 38.2.1 Professionals are obligated to cooperate with the Board throughout an investigation.
-A Respondent may contest a subpoena using the appropriate mechanisms, but in the absence of a delay associated with a bona fide objection to subpoena a failure to respond to a subpoena within a reasonable time constitutes a violation of this rule. - 38.2.2 Professionals are prohibited from engaging in any action that may deter a witness from cooperating with a Board investigation and from retaliating against any person based upon the filing of a complaint or cooperation in any way with a Board investigation.
-Professionals are prohibited from concealing, altering or destroying any evidence that is or may be pertinent to a Board investigation. - 38.3 Confidentiality of investigations is governed by 26 V.S.A. § 1318.
+- 37.2.1 Professionals are obligated to cooperate with the Board throughout an investigation.
+A Respondent may contest a subpoena using the appropriate mechanisms, but in the absence of a delay associated with a bona fide objection to subpoena a failure to respond to a subpoena within a reasonable time constitutes a violation of this rulethese rules. - 37.2.2 Professionals are prohibited from engaging in any action that may deter a witness from cooperating with a Board investigation and from retaliating against any person based upon the filing of a complaint or cooperation in any way with a Board investigation.
+Professionals are prohibited from concealing, altering or destroying any evidence that is or may be pertinent to a Board investigation. - 37.3 Confidentiality of investigations is addressed in governed by 26 V.S.A. § 1318.

-39.0 Suspension Prior to Completion of an Investigation
+38.0 Suspension Prior to Completion of an Investigation